Subscribe to Newsletter

 Also, a long-term care policy may have a similar option on the application.
 Including a secondary contact that does not live in your household protects against an unintended lapse of the policy.
 If a premium goes unpaid, the company would send a notice to the secondary contact as a protection against a lapse.
 The contact you put on the long-term care application is not responsible for the premium but can inquire with the owner of the policy about the lapsed premium payment.

 If you would like to add, change, or inquire about the trusted contact on your investment account, contact your financial professional.
 Also, let your contact know of the designation in case they are contacted by the company.
 Check other financial accounts you may have to see if any options such as a trusted contact exist.
 Adding these layers of protection to your accounts and policies will keep your assets safe.
-Call the Iowa Insurance Division at 877-955-1212 if you have any questions.
+Call the Iowa Department of Insurance and Financial Services at 877-955-1212 if you have any questions.

 • Share: